getong/flutter_rust_bridge_tutorial/src/welcome/when-you-are-js-developer/dart-vs.-javascript.md

 ---

-Just a few examples to show you will feel familiar - but you need to learn new rules, too
+Just a few examples to show you'll feel familiar - but you'll also have to learn new rules

 ---